benjaminsattler/os-window/doc/api.md

 // To change operating system theme to mac win.osTheme = 'mac';
+// To change operating system theme to win-xp win.osTheme = 'win-xp';

 // To read the operating system theme var osTheme = win.osTheme;